The platform

 Hooks

-Pre and post steps on every provisioning operation, conditional and Function-backed.
+Pre and post steps on connector-fulfilled provisioning operations, conditional and Function-backed.

 Expressions (OEL)